Alaska Girl Publishing features author Tiffee Jasso. I think you will enjoy her books, wit and humor.

-“Kalo told me that Liinka has most of ACTS* on file,” Billy told Striker as he made a careful sweep of his vidcam back and forth over the area.
-“So I am sure he will be able to match it up with something in those files.”
+“Kalo told me Liinka has most of ACTS* on file,” Billy told Striker as he made a careful sweep of his vidcam back and forth over the area.
+“He should be able to match it up with something in those files.”

 “Of course, maybe this thing is not from Earth at all.”
 Billy said with a laugh.

-Striker ignored his brother’s remark as he was busy using his scanner to take measurements.
+Striker ignored Billy’s remark as he was busy using his scanner to take measurements.
 The craft was 12.3 meters long.
-Large enough to be a survey ship, he told himself, considering this was no more than a section of the original ship.
-There had to be more of it somewhere as he still had not been able to locate anything that resembled a power or propulsion port.
+Large enough to be a survey ship, he told himself, considering it was only a section of the original ship.
+There had to be more pieces of it somewhere else as he still had not been able to locate anything that resembled a power or propulsion port.
 It occurred to him the ship may have been powered by one or more separate nacelles that had sheared off as the ship impacted the planet.

 A loud banging interrupted his thoughts.